Philipp von Ferrary: The "Nobleman" Sales

 Wishing to make his unequalled collection accessible to the public, in his will dated 30 January 1915 he bequeathed it to "the German nation" for display in the Postmuseum in Berlin, along with funds for maintenance, 30,000 guldens.
 He also stipulated that the collection was "not to be integrated into the existing postal museum collection" but was to be "exhibited in a separate room".
 But as a citizen of Austria living in France, World War I put him at risk.
 Leaving his several hundred albums in the Austrian embassy, he fled to Vienna early in 1915 and then to Switzerland where he died soon afterwards, and so did not see the dismantling of his life's work after the war.
 The French government confiscated Ferrary's collection, claiming it as a war reparation.
 The massive assemblage was auctioned off between 1921 and 1926, in 14 separate sales, realizing some 30 million francs.

 These sales enabled several famous collectors at the time to acquire the rarest philatelic items known, which, arguably, contributed to the development of the hobby in the first part of the 20th century.
-The British Guiana 1c magenta was bought by American collector Arthur Hind, who outbid King George V of the United Kingdom.
+The British Guiana 1c magenta was bought by American collector Arthur Hind, who outbid King George V of Britain.

 The Treskilling Yellow error of Sweden, after changing hands several times, was acquired in 1937 by King Carol II of Romania.
 The "Bordeaux cover" of Mauritius "Post Office" stamps was acquired, at different time by collectors such as Sir Ernest de Silva, Arthur Hind, Alfred F. Lichtenstein, and Alfred H. Caspary.
 Caspary (a well-known New York collector) also acquired the only unused copy of the 2 cent Hawaiian Missionaries stamp, which had also belonged to Ferrary.
 The Buenos Aires “Barquitos” (Steamships) horizontal tête-bêche pair appeared in the Ferrary sale held on June 13, 1923.
 It realized FFr 37,600 (US $2,400) (including the 17.5% surcharge), an extraordinary sum for the time.
 It was acquired by Alfred F. Lichtenstein.

 Lieut.
 Colonel G.S.F.
 Napier compiled an index of the fourteen catalogues from the sales which was sold in aid of funds for the Royal Philatelic Society London.

 After the dismantling of Ferarry's collection, these stamps have never again been (and are unlikely to ever be) part of the same philatelic collection.
 In that respect, Ferrary's collection remains unique in the history of philately.
 Today, many of the rarest stamps extant on the philatelic market proudly bear an "ex-Ferrary" in their provenance, which tends to raise considerably their desirability and value.